-- Correctly capitalized and punctuated the device page title with no extra descriptive words, such as "laptop," "printer," or "camera"
+Excludes extra descriptive words, such as "laptop," "printer," or "camera"

-- The full-size image from the camera should be uploaded.
+The full-size image from the camera should be uploaded

-- Provided at least three helpful links on the device page that a user would find
+Lists at least three helpful, properly formatted links on the device page

-- Written a device page free of major errors in grammar, punctuation, and spelling
+Is free of major errors in grammar, punctuation, and spelling

 Email Us When...